 Classical education is focused on helping students master the art of learning.
 It is called classical because it is rooted in the heritage of the Greeks and Romans, which has been developed by the Church through the centuries and renewed by contemporary educators.
 As they engage in a Great Conversation with history's finest thinkers, students acquire more than vocational skills; they prepare for their roles as informed citizens, thinking Christians, and virtuous shapers of culture.

-Classical education was widely embraced in the English-speaking world until the late 19th century, when education came to be modeled on the interests of - and in the image of - the industrial revolution.
-Students were batched together according to age and taught subjects that were somewhat artificially divided into different "departments."
+Classical education was widely embraced in the English-speaking world until the late 19th century, when it was eclipsed by progressive education under the influence of John Dewey.
+In the progressive model, students were batched together according to age and taught subjects that were somewhat artificially divided into different "departments."
 The past 30 years have witnessed a resurgence in classical education as parents and educational leaders nationwide have returned to time-tested methods of imparting knowledge and shaping virtue and character.

 The classical method of teaching is referred to as the Trivium (Latin for “three ways”), and consists of three stages which mirror the natural development of a child’s mind and curiosity.